 Corporate bonds can be a perfect choice for investors who are looking for cash flow, for instance, those who are thinking about early retirement or retirees.
 Although short-term corporate bonds sound almost perfect for retirement plans, they can be a good risk-averse for investors who want a bit more flexibility than government bond funds.

 16. Private Lending Companies

-A hard money loan is those that is backed by collateral, mostly titled properties, vehicles, or something that has a certificate with value.
+A hard money loan is one that is backed by collateral, mostly titled properties, vehicles, or something that has a certificate with value.
 If the borrower fails to pay, according to the loan agreement or promissory note, they can attempt to retrieve your capital by taking the asset you secured it against.

-Investing on land has the same requirement as a mortgage, doing so you will have to provide a deposit and a proof of income to support your monthly payments.
+Investing on land has the same requirement as a mortgage, in doing so you will have to provide a deposit and a proof of income to support your monthly payments.
 Purchasing a land can add value to your net worth.

 18. Master Limited Partnerships (MLPs)

 Master Limited Partnerships are American business structures, they are publicly-traded tax, tax-efficient companies that mostly invest on real estates and resource-based projects.

 Some of the examples are mines, energy projects, road widening, and pipelines.
 Master limited partnerships are similar to royalty funds, the difference relies on the focus on generating revenue for businesses and known as providing investors with consistent cash flow.

 19. Dividend Stock Fund

 Having a stock market investment is safer with stocks that pay dividends.
 Dividends are sections of a company’s profits that can be invested to shareholders quarterly.
 With a dividend stock, you not only gain on your investment through long-term market appreciation, but you will also earn money in the short term.